Base64 Encoder/Decoder

 Q: Are my files secure and private?

 A: Absolutely!
 All processing happens locally in your browser.
 No files or data are uploaded to external servers.
-Everything is processed in your device's memory and nothing is stored or transmitted elsewhere.

 Q: Can I download decoded images?